Gaetano Grieco

-Gaetano Grieco (born 7 November 1982) is an Italian footballer who plays as a forward.
+Gaetano Grieco (born 7 November 1982) is an Italian former footballer who played as a forward.

 Club career

 Genoa

 Born in Naples, Campania, Grieco started his career at Ligurian side Geona.
 In the late 1990s (in the 1999–2000 season or earlier) he was sold to Parma in a co-ownership deal but was loaned back to Genoa.
 Grieco made his debut on 12 September 1999, coming on as a substitute for Alessandro Manetti in the 82nd minute against Pescara.
 Genoa lost the match 1–2.

 He was a regular member of the first team the next season, scoring 5 goals.

 Parma and loans

 The co-ownership deal was renewed in June 2000 but in June 2001 Parma bought the remained 50% registration rights.

 Grieco only played once for Parma in his first Serie A season.
 He made his debut on 28 October 2001, he substituted Hidetoshi Nakata in the 83rd minute against Hellas Verona.
 Parma eventually 2–2 draw with the Veneto side who scored by Emiliano Bonazzoli.

 In June 2002, he was loaned to Serie A side Empoli along with Amauri.
 After a half season without an appearance, he was loaned back to Serie B side Genoa in January 2004.

 In January 2005, he was loaned to Serie C1 side Foggia after a half season inactive.